 Parents also began telling us of the impact these groups were having on their students and that their kids were finally being honest with them about their struggles.
 So, we began inviting parents to join us.
 They, in turn, invited their neighbors, and those neighbors told their youth pastors and church leaders and were soon inundated with requests to join us for these classes.

-After much talk, collaboration, and prayer we have put our experience, resources, relationships, and expertise together to form a much-needed training resource for parents, churches, and school that focuses on filling the gaps in traditional youth ministry training.
+After much talk, collaboration, and prayer we have put our experience, resources, relationships, and expertise together to form much-needed training resources that focus on training individuals to be more effective in their work with the vulnerable and marginalized.
 We focus on complex mental health/emotional/social health issues and how they affect adolescent development and Christian spirituality.

-We have found that many of these hurting kids are not willing to set foot inside a church, don’t trust adults, and are marginalized to the fringes of youth society.
-It is our hope to equip those who love kids with the information they need to impact student lives.
-We also hope to equip them to move towards those hurting students, to build relationships with them and have important conversations on the fringe.
+We have found that many of these hurting individuals/groups are vulnerable to exploitation, don’t trust adults, and are marginalized to the fringes of youth society.
+It is our hope to equip those who love these individuals with the information they need to impact their lives.
+We also hope to equip them to move towards those hurting humans, to build relationships with them and to have important conversations on the fringe.